MAWanqin2002/MAWanqin2002.github.io/_pages/about.md

 Hello 😎 I am Wanqin (Francesca) Ma.
 I’m a senior year student at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
 My major is [Electronic and Computer Engineering](https://ece.hkust.edu.hk/) and [Mathematics (Computer Science Track)](https://www.math.hkust.edu.hk/).

 I am passionate about machine learning and its applications.
 My research interests include computer vision, regression tests on large language models (LLMs), and wireless communication.
-Please take a look at my selected publication below for more details.
+Please take a look at my publication for more details.

 Email: wmaag [at] connect [dot] ust [dot] hk